utsavpatel562/Gemini-clone/README.md

 1. Go to the Firebase console and create a new project.
 2. Enable authentication methods in the Firebase Authentication section.
-3. Obtain your Firebase configuration and add it to your `.env` file as shown in the [Running Locally](#running-locally) section.
+3. Obtain your Firebase configuration and add it to your `.env.local` file as shown in the [Running Locally](#running-locally) section.

 ## Contributing